astroboy0007/solutions_repo/docs/2 Mathematics/1 Linear_algebra.md

 \end{pmatrix}
 $$

-The determinant of a 2x2 matrix is calculated as:  UPDATE
+The determinant of a 2x2 matrix is calculated as:
 $$
 \text{det}(A) = (2 \cdot 4) - (3 \cdot 1) = 8 - 3 = 5
 $$